 Then I left the cupcakes to cool completely.

 Using a cupcake corer, and a knife, I made holes in each cupcake.

 I filled each hole with the creme patisserie.

-I then made the Italian meringue.
-I started with the sugar syrup.
-I put 170g caster sugar and 95ml water in a pan and let it come to the boil with the lid on.
+Next I made the Italian meringue.
+For the sugar syrup I put caster sugar and water in a pan and let it come to the boil with the lid on.
 If I noticed any sugar around the edges of the pan I brushed them away with a wet pastry brush.
 When the mixture boiled I took it off the heat and poured the sugar syrup into a jug.

-In a stand mixer I whisked up the 3 egg whites reserved earlier with 1/2 tsp cream of tartar until they reached soft peak stage.
+In a stand mixer I whisked up the egg whites with cream of tartar until they reached soft peak stage.
 Then, keeping the mixer on, I poured the sugar syrup into the meringue.
 I was careful not to let the sugar syrup hit the side of the bowl.
 I kept the food mixer running until the bowl felt cool, it had a wonderful fluffy texture and was white and shiny.

 Then my favourite bit!
 I got out my kitchen blowtorch and browned the meringue all over.

-The cupcakes were so indulgent and delicious.
+The Queen of Puddings Cupcakes were so indulgent and delicious.
 The Italian meringue creates a pillowy soft marshmallow texture on top, and the fruityness of the jam compliments it so well along with the sweetness of the creme patisserie hidden inside.
 I certainly felt like a Queen as I enjoyed eating this divine dessert!

 Queen of Puddings Cupcakes

 For the creme patisserie